 Collaborative Responsiveness over Diffuse Deliberation

 To be responsive to the turbulence of a VUCA world, organisations need the ability to think on their feet.
-The best and most rapid decisions are made by those closest to the event that requires the decision to be made because the individuals concerned are, or through an advice process can be, best informed by the facts and imperatives in play.
-Organisations where hierarchical control trumps trusted autonomy and where decision making is restricted to small groups of senior people at a distance from the event, however wise and experienced they may be, will be disadvantaged in a world where dynamic responses to external conditions are required
+The best and most rapid decisions are made by those closest to the event requiring the decision because the individuals concerned are, or through an advice process can be, best informed by the facts and imperatives at play.
+Organisations where hierarchical control trumps trusted autonomy and where decision making is restricted to small groups of senior people at a distance from the event, however wise and experienced they may be, will be disadvantaged in a world where dynamic responses to external conditions are necessary.

 Given the volatility, uncertainty, complexity and ambiguity of our 21st century reality, can your organisation risk hampering the agility required to survive and thrive with unnecessarily restrictive mechanisms of governance designed in and for a 20th century world?
 Or is now the time to explore, define and test a modern, dynamic and agile mode of Governance to unleash your organisation’s untapped potential?